valderman/selda/README.md

 What is Selda?
 ==============
-Selda is an embedded domain-specific language for interacting with relational databases.
+[Selda](https://selda.link) is a Haskell library for interacting with SQL-based relational databases.
 It was inspired by [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) and [Opaleye](http://hackage.haskell.org/package/opaleye).

 Features
 ========

-* Monadic interface: no need to be a category theory wizard just to write a few database queries.
+* Monadic interface.
 * Portable: backends for SQLite and PostgreSQL.
 * Generic: easy integration with your existing Haskell types.
 * Creating, dropping and querying tables using type-safe database schemas.